Gianluca Gaetano

-Gianluca Gaetano (/it/; born 5 May 2000) is an Italian professional footballer who plays as an attacking midfielder or a left winger for club Cagliari.
+Gianluca Gaetano (/it/; born 5 May 2000) is an Italian professional footballer who plays as a midfielder for club Atalanta.

 He is an academy graduate of Napoli, having joined the club in 2011, and the youngest-ever player in the club's history to have signed a professional contract with the club at the age of 16.
 On 10 December 2019, Gaetano made his debut in UEFA Champions League against Belgian side Genk.

 Early and personal life

 Gianluca Gaetano was born and raised in Cimitile, in the Greater Napoli area.
-He was born into a family of athletes, his older brother Felice Gaetano is also a professional football player, who also came through the Napoli youth system, he also has 2 cousins Michele Peluso and Felice Raiola both of whom are professional footballers.
+He was born into a family of athletes, his older brother Felice Gaetano is also a professional football player, who also came through the Napoli youth system, he also has two cousins Michele Peluso and Felice Raiola both of whom are professional footballers.

 A lifelong supporter of Napoli, Gaetano joined the Campania club when he was just eleven years old and dreams of one day becoming their Captain.

 Club career

 Early youth career

 Born in Cimitile in Southern Italy just North-East of Naples, Gaetano got his football start with the local team ASD Future Boys di Cimitile at the age of five.
 During this time at the club, he played with his older brother Felice.
 While at ASD Future Boys di Cimitile, he along with his older brother were spotted by a Napoli scout, joining their youth system in 2011.

 Gaetano joined the youth academy of Napoli in 2010,5, and worked his way up through their youth categories.

 In the 2017–18 Season Gaetano went on to score 17 goals with 14 assists in all youth competitions forming a formidable partnership with fellow youth player Ciro Palmieri.

-In the 2018–19 season Gaetano managed to score 5 goals in 6 games in the UEFA Youth League where he stood out against some of the best youth in Europe, his first goal in the competition would come in the 94th minute in a game against Liverpool that ended in a 1–1 draw, he also managed to score a hat trick against Red Star Belgrade in a game Napoli went on to win 5–3.
+In the 2018–19 season Gaetano managed to score five goals in six games in the UEFA Youth League where he stood out against some of the best youth in Europe, his first goal in the competition would come in the 94th minute in a game against Liverpool that ended in a 1–1 draw, he also managed to score a hat trick against Red Star Belgrade in a game Napoli went on to win 5–3.

-He went on to Captain the Youth team and scored 22 goals with 8 assists in all competitions which was enough for him to be called up to the Napoli first team by manager Carlo Ancelotti and get his professional debut for the Napoli first team.
+He went on to captain the Youth team and scored 22 goals with 8 assists in all competitions which was enough for him to be called up to the Napoli first team by manager Carlo Ancelotti and get his professional debut for the Napoli first team.